knocklabs/knock-cli/README.md

   $ knock translation push [TRANSLATION_REFERENCE] --service-token <value> [--environment development] [-m <value> --commit]

 FLAGS
+  --all                         Push all translations to the environment.
+When used with a locale code, pushes
+                                the translations for that specific locale code.
   -m, --commit-message=<value>  Use the given value as the commit message --commit                      Push and commit the translation(s) at the same time --environment=<option>        [default: development] Pushing a translation is only allowed in the development environment